 Other Helix Stories

 Hundreds of engineers worked on this project, and everyone will have different perspectives and stories to tell.
-Here are quotes from other stories worth reading for this same project:
+Here are other stories worth reading, coming from software engineers who all worked on Helix:

 - "Alright folks, gather round and let me tell you the story of (almost) the biggest engineering disaster I’ve ever had the misfortune of being involved in." - McLaren Stanley, formerly engineer on Mobile Platform in this long Twitter thread that is a worthwile read.